Mild steel welding fume reclassified as a human carcinogen: How to avoid the damaging health effects of welding fume

-As a result of The International Agency for Research on Cancer (IARC) releasing new scientific evidence that exposure to mild steel welding fume can cause lung cancer and possibly kidney cancer in humans, mild steel welding fume has been reclassified as a human carcinogen by the Workplace Health Expert Committee.
+As a result of The International Agency for Research on Cancer (IARC) releasing scientific evidence that exposure to mild steel welding fume can cause lung cancer and possibly kidney cancer in humans, mild steel welding fume was reclassified as a human carcinogen by the Workplace Health Expert Committee in 2019.

-3M’s Welding Expert and Application Engineer, Simon Field, looks at the changes, what they mean for UK businesses and workers, and more importantly how you can ensure you comply with them.
+3M’s Welding Expert and Application Engineer, Simon Field, looks at the changes and how talks about how to comply with them.

 Prior to this new regulation there were guidelines around the risk posed by welding fumes and the types of protection that could be used and implemented.
 Simon explains that the level of risk posed was determined by the Health and Safety Manager in the place of work, based on the concentration of welding fumes in the working environment, the length of exposure, the type of weld fume and so on.
 Based on these factors, the Safety Manager then would suggest the level and methods of control required for the worker to be safe.